 Where to Stay The Sagamore Resort

 With six million acres ripe for exploring, Adirondack Park can best be viewed vertically.
-Even the easiest rock climb, like McKenzie Pond in Ray Brook, can still get your heart racing when traversing the slabs, roofs, and highballs of massive granite boulders.
+Even the easiest rock climb, like McKenzie Pond in Ray Brook (located north of route 86 between Lake Placid and Saranac Lake), can still get your heart racing when traversing the slabs, roofs, and highballs of massive granite boulders.

 Where to Stay Lake Placid Lodge